 May 3, 2013

-"Ichigo, you should be studying now," Mom said as I laid out the plates on the table.
+"Ichigo, you don't have to help out with dinner," Mom protested as I laid out the plates on the table.
+"Me and the brat can finish this ourselves."

-After Mom waved me away with a smile, I walked out of the kitchen dining room, and into the hallway that connects the entrance, the stairs, the converted living room, and the bathroom.
+Glad that she would make the attempt, I walked out of the kitchen dining room with a smile, into the hallway that connects the entrance, the stairs, the converted living room, and the bathroom.

 May 3, 2013